syncfusion-content/fileformat-docs/File-Formats/XlsIO/FAQ.md

   {% endtabs %}

-## What happens when an excel file containing uninstalled fonts is converted to PDF/Image?
+## What happens when an Excel file containing uninstalled fonts is converted to PDF/Image?

 When the fonts used in particular Excel document are not installed in the machine, the desired characters will be missing in the PDF/Image conversion.
-However, XlsIO provides a workaround with SubstituteFontEventHandler.
-This will enable user to specify alternate font name to render the characters in the specified alternate font called **font substitution**.
+However, XlsIO comes up with a font substitution method through **SubstituteFontEventHandler** event.
+This will enable user to specify alternate font name to render the characters in the specified alternate font.
 Otherwise, Microsoft Sans Serif is used as the default one.

 N> Due to this font substitution, there might be a slight difference with the rendered text in the generated PDF/Image files during Excel to PDF/Image conversion.